poiyomi/PoiyomiDocs/docs/color-and-normals/color-adjust.md

 If enabled, allows the Hue Shift to be controlled with Audio Link chronotensity.

 :::info
-The settings in this section will only be visible when [AudioLink](/docs/audio-link/audio-link.md) is activated on the Material.
+The settings in this section will only be visible when [Audio Link](/docs/audio-link/audio-link.md) is activated on the Material.
 :::

 #### Band